Table of Contents

 Finances and Funding

 In Columbus Chapel of Faith Ministries, I supported the church’s rent and expenses from my paycheck when I was working at a home healthcare agency.
-The only exception was when a member had a birthday, we’d all take a collection the Sunday before (about $5 per person), and would use that to get a cake the following Sunday; we’d all gather around after Mass and eat the cake hang out for awhile.
+The only exception was when a member had a birthday, we’d all take a collection the Sunday before (usually each person contributed $5), and would use that to get a cake the following Sunday; we’d all gather around after Mass to share the cake and hang out for awhile.

 I did this because I was uncomfortable “mixing money with ministry” as I called it, but this turned out to be a fatal mistake.
 When I lost my job because the IRS shut down the company over tax issues (long story I’m not getting into here), we lost our location and entered into a period of freefall precisely because of lack of funding.